 Is foil necessary for this recipe to work?

-- 2 Tbsp coconut aminos (can use soy sauce, see note below)
+- 2 tablespoon coconut aminos (can use soy sauce, see note below)

 - pinch of salt